Asaphodes chlamydota: Distribution

 A. chlamydota is endemic to New Zealand.
-It can be found in the lower North Island and the South Island.
+It can be found in the North and South Islands.
 Meyrick stated this species was present in Wellington, Christchurch and Akaroa, and Hudson mentioned the species is present in the Wellington Botanic Garden.
 Specimens of this species have been collected in the mid Canterbury.
 A. chlamydota was also found to be present in the Dansey ecological district in Otago.

 Ecology and habitat

-The habitat of this species is amongst forest and shrubland.
+The habitat of this species is amongst native forest as well as shrubland.
 It has been found at altitudes of below 500 m.